kubernetes/kops/docs/cli/kops_create_secret_weavepassword.md

 ## kops create secret weavepassword

-Create a weave encryption config.
+Create a Weave password.

 ### Synopsis

-Create a new weave encryption secret, and store it in the state store.
-Used to weave networking to use encrypted communication between nodes.
+Create a new weave encryption secret and store it in the state store.
+Used by Weave networking to encrypt communication between nodes.

  If no password is provided, kOps will generate one at random.

- WARNING: cannot be enabled on a running cluster without downtime.
+ WARNING: cannot be enabled or changed on a running cluster without downtime.

 ```
-kops create secret weavepassword [flags]
+kops create secret weavepassword [CLUSTER] [flags]
 ```

 ### Examples